Vshah-1/ItemInventory/README.md

 Create item:

-The test for this method assers that when a new item is created using the service method .create, verify that that item that has been created is returned
+The test for this method assers that when a new item is created using the service method .create, verify that that item that has been created is returned.

 Update item: